Commuting by bicycle offers numerous benefits, including the following:

 The combustion of a gallon of gas puts out about 25 pounds of carbon dioxide.
 If the average person biked to work or shopping once every two weeks instead of driving, we could prevent the pollution of close to one billion gallons of gasoline from entering the atmosphere every year (League of American Bicyclists)

 Improve your health and well-being

 Active transportation is one of the most time-efficient ways to combine low-impact and low-cost, regular exercise activity with your everyday routine.
 It’s one of the best ways to reduce your risk of health problems such as stroke, heart attack, some cancers, depression, diabetes, obesity and arthritis.
 If you don’t have time to work out, commute and get your work out in.
-You will most likely cancel your gym membership and save on that cost!

 - A person loses an average of 13 lbs. in the first year of commuting by bike (League of American Bicyclists).